The Kloppenburg clan from Huissen - a short summary!

 Although direct filiations (father-son relationships) in early generations have not been proven due to archival gaps, historical, geographical, and onomastic facts suggest that Henric Kloppenborger (c.
 1420) is likely the progenitor of the later 'Kloppenburg clan', to which Wilm Jans also belonged.
 The exact succession of generations between tenant farmer Henric (1445) and Wilm Jans (1603) remains unknown for the time being due to the lack of early Brummense baptismal registers.

 Although the position of Henric Kloppenborger as the oldest ancestor is historically highly plausible, the reconstruction of these early generations suffers from a lack of conclusive, sequential documentation.
 As a result, questions regarding the exact family background of soldier Wilm Jans and the specific intermediate generations remain unanswered.
-Until new archival discoveries provide more clarity, the Brummen origin is considered the most plausible historical reconstruction.

 Comments